Chinese mythology: Mythology and religion

-There has been extensive interaction between Chinese mythology and Confucianism, Taoism, and Buddhism.
+Significant interplay exists between Chinese mythology and the philosophical traditions of Confucianism, Taoism, and Buddhism.
 Elements of pre-Han dynasty mythology such as those in Classic of Mountains and Seas were adapted into these belief systems as they developed (in the case of Taoism), or were assimilated into Chinese culture (in the case of Buddhism).
-Elements from the teachings and beliefs of these systems became incorporated into Chinese mythology.
-For example, the Taoist belief of a spiritual Paradise became incorporated into mythology as the place where immortals and deities used to dwell.
+Conversely, teachings and beliefs from Confucianism, Taoism, and Buddhism have, in turn, become integral components of Chinese mythology.
+For example, the Taoist belief of a spiritual paradise became incorporated into mythology as the place where immortals and deities dwell.
 Sometimes mythological and religious ideas have become widespread across China's many regions and diverse ethnic societies.
 In other cases, beliefs are more limited to certain social groups, for example, the veneration of white stones by the Qiang.
 One mythological theme that has a long history and many variations involves a shamanic world view, for example in the cases of Mongolian shamanism among the Mongols, Hmong shamanism among the Miao people, and the shamanic beliefs of the Qing dynasty from 1643 to 1912, derived from the Manchus.
 Politically, mythology was often used to legitimize the dynasties of China, with the founding house of a dynasty claiming a divine descent.